Tunica Roadhouse Hotel

 The Tunica Roadhouse Hotel was a hotel and spa located in Tunica Resorts, Mississippi.

-Until the casino portion of the property closed in January 2019, it was one of three casinos located in Casino Center, along with its sister property Horseshoe Casino Tunica and MGM Mirage's Gold Strike Resort and Casino.
+Until the casino portion of the property closed in January 2019, it was one of three casinos located in Casino Center, along with its sister property Horseshoe Casino Tunica and MGM Mirage's Gold Strike Tunica.
 The casino featured 36 table games and more than 1,300 video poker and slot machines located on two floors.
 The casino (as well as the adjacent hotel, which Is now permanently closed) was themed to resemble a roadhouse, and was marketed as a place to "get wild", housing many features unique to Tunica casinos, such as a mechanical bull, as well as beer pong and other "bar games".
 The concept debuted December 18, 2009.